amgant/Project1/README.md

 https://karemobile.com/

 * The client explained that they wanted to expand the business geographically, and add more locations they have not serviced yet to their reach.
-* To do that, they needed help telling a story about the impactful work they've been doing to show it to stakeholders.
+* To do that, they needed help telling a story about the impactful work they've been doing.
 * What can be concluded overall when looking at the data for multiple locations & dates altogether?
 * What trends in demographics, zip codes, or different retail chains might exist in the data?